Skip to content

 What Appears in the Queue

-Wardian currently records two item types:
+Wardian records these item types:

 • Workflow completed or Workflow failed: added when the app receives a final workflow run status.
 If the workflow produced text output, Wardian can use that as the queue summary.